JuliaAI/MLJ.jl/docs/src/learning_curves.md

 ![](img/learning_curve42.png)

-In case the `range` hyperparameter is the number of iterations in some iterative model, `learning_curve` will not restart the training from scratch for each new value, unless a non-holdout `resampling` strategy is specified (and provided the model implements an
+If the `range` hyperparameter is the number of iterations in some iterative model, `learning_curve` will not restart the training from scratch for each new value, unless a non-holdout `resampling` strategy is specified (and provided the model implements an